jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 ## [3.1](#31--research-implement-and-manage-engineering-processes-using-secure-design-principles-osg-9-chpts-18916)  Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)

+- Standard **secure design principles** are:
+  - Least privilege
+  - Secure defaults
+  - Fail securely
+  - Threat modeling
+  - Keep it simple
+  - Separation of duties
+  - Zero trust
+  - Privacy by design
 - 3.1.1 Threat Modeling
-  - **Threat modeling**: a security process where potential threats are identified, categorized, and analyzed; it can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+  - **Threat modeling**: (see Domain 1), a security process where potential threats are identified, categorized, and analyzed; it can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
     - Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat
     - Threat modeling commonly involves decomposing the app to understand it and how it interacts with other components or users; idnetifying and ranking threats allows potential threats to be propritized; dentifying how to mitigate those threats finishes the process
 - 3.1.2 Least Privilege